Chenfeng1271/awesome-MNER/README.md

 ## <span id="head5"> *5.
 Thinking MNER* </span>
  * MNER is a hard task since it needs multimodal understanding in social media domain.
 However, existing methods simplify it to extacting helpful viusal clue to assist NER, with a simple showcase.
 In twitter datasets, the image-text pair always has no or vague relationship, which needs extra information or supervision for model to understand.
 Therefore, I believe that is why MNER-QG, MoRe, R-GCN and PromptMNER work.
 However, existing works are still nowhere near logical understanding, since they all introduce out-sample knowledge.
+Now I am trying to introduce knowledge graph in MNER to provide in-sample context.

  * Tricky task: When I developed my work (SOTA in two datasets but in submission), I found